LiquidFiles Documentation

 This article outlines how you can install Attachment Upload Actionscripts.
 This enables the ability to run custom AV solutions in addition to the builtin ClamAV scanner, integration with DLP solutions or any other function where you want to perform some function to determine if a file should be permitted to be uploaded/sent or not.

 Installation of custom AV engines and similar is not covered by this guide.
-As long as you use standard CentOS yum packages, you should be fine.
+As long as you use standard Ubuntu apt packages, you should be fine.

 The Attachment Upload Actionscript that will be executed like: